 There are not many apps that can compete with MX Player.
 MX Player is often regarded as the gold standard for media player apps, and few can claim to match, much less surpass it.
 An important advantage of the app is the touch-friendly interface that lets you alter key parameters using simple touches and slides.

 The seek bar works similarly to many other apps, but you can also slide horizontally for finer seeking.
 By doing this, you get to take up the video again from where you left off the last time.

 MX Player has been among the most popular video players for a long time.
 Among its features were things like hardware decoding, hardware-accelerated playback, among others.
 It supported other formats long before other video player apps did.
 There are still all of those features along with gesture controls (including pinch-to-zoom), subtitle support, kids lock so your children can watch their Disney movies in the app, and it supports virtually every codec.
 If you require more functionality, MoboPlayer comes with additional plugins, similar to MoboPlayer.

 VLC Media Player

 Video Playback Software like VLC Media Player is among the most popular video players, making it the most popular entertainment software.
 VLC also brings the ability to play audio and video files to Androids, even though the audio could use some tweaking, particularly in the widget department.
-Second place is still occupied by an entertaining movie.
+An entertaining movie still occupies second place.

-Most other players are too much of a shock to the user and it takes a long time to get used to the interface of the app.
+Most other players are too much of a shock to the user, and it takes a long time to get used to the app’s interface.
 With VLC Player, that’s not the case.
 The company hasn’t sacrificed innovation, however.
 This app’s built-in equalizer lets you choose different acoustic settings for the same song.

 What do you think about a feature that Facebook recently mimicked, in which YouTube videos are minimized into a small window?
 Yes, you can do that with VLC.
 The question is, how?
 With this app, you can view your video even when you are not using it, and the window of the video can be positioned in any way you choose.